 Some people may wonder “Why would a child need occupational therapy?
 Kids do not have jobs.”
 A child actually has many jobs throughout his day, including: playing, interacting with peers and adults, following directions, sitting down and paying attention, completing school work, completing self-help tasks (bathing, dressing, eating, managing belongings), engaging in fine motor and gross motor activities, and regulating emotions.
 When a child has a challenge in one or more of these areas, then he may benefit from occupational therapy.
 At Leaps and Bounds, we assess a child to determine the underlying causes of the challenges and we provide fun, play-based therapy to improve skills.
 Please refer to our Development Checklist (Does My Child Need Help?) or call our office for a free consultation if you have concerns about your child.

-- All Things Messy – One Day Fun Day (May 2017)
+- Sensory Fun – One Day Fun Day (November 2017)

-- Speech & Language Tips for Late Talkers – FREE Parent Seminar (May 2017)
+- Sensory Tools – FREE Parent Seminar (November 2017)

-- Ninja Warrior – One Day Fun Day (April 2017)
+- Yoga & Self-Regulation – One Day Fun Day (October 2017)